TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.1-virtual-memory/_index.md

 weight: 10
 ---

-Before we talk about memory counter, we need to cover virtual memory, as it’s an integral part of memory management.
+Before we talk about memory counter, we need to cover virtual memory, as it's an integral part of memory management.
 The following shows how Windows or Linux masks the underlying physical memory from processes running on the OS.

 ![Memory allocation](2.3.1-fig-1.png)

-From the process’ point of view, this technique provides a contiguous address space, which makes memory management easier.
-It also provides isolation, meaning process A can’t see the memory of process B. This isolation provides some level of security.
+From the process' point of view, this technique provides a contiguous address space, which makes memory management easier.
+It also provides isolation, meaning process A can't see the memory of process B. This isolation provides some level of security.

 Virtual Memory abstraction provides the possibility to overcommit.
 Linux may have 16 GB of physical RAM, but by using pagefile the total memory available to its processes can exceed 16 GB.
 The process is unaware what is backing its virtual address.
 It does not know whether a page is backed by Physical Memory or Swap File.